 The road map reads as follows.
-The next section describes our data and Section 3 details how we construct JAQ and describes how it correlates with some firm characteristics.
+The next section describes our data, and Section 3 details how we construct our match quality measure and shows how it correlates with worker-level outcomes and firm characteristics.
 Section 4 relates JAQ to firm performance, and Section 5 explores the relationship between the quality of rank-and-file worker-job matches and the quality of management, especially in the wake of managerial turnover.
 The last section concludes.

-2 Data
+2. Data

-To develop and estimate the JAQ measure proposed in this paper we use Swedish registry data.
+To develop and estimate the JAQ measure proposed in this paper, we use Swedish registry data.
 This data set is ideal for our purposes for at least two reasons.
-First, it allows us to observe over time the entire population of workers and firms in Sweden, including a number of variables regarding workers' job histories, such as occupations and wages over their career.
-Second, despite their institutional differences, labor markets are surprisingly similar in their functioning in Scandinavian countries, Belgium, France, Germany, Italy, the Netherlands and the United States (Lazear and Shaw, 2009), which bodes well for the external validity of our results.
+First, it allows us to observe over time the entire population of workers and firms in Sweden, including variables regarding workers' job histories, such as occupations and wages over their careers.
+Second, despite their institutional differences, labor markets are surprisingly similar in their functioning in Scandinavian countries, Belgium, France, Germany, Italy, the Netherlands, and the United States (Lazear and Shaw, 2009), which bodes well for the external validity of our results.

-The bulk of our data come from the Statistics Sweden LISA database that covers the whole Swedish population of individuals who are at least 16 years old and reside in Sweden at the end of each year.
+The bulk of our data comes from the Statistics Sweden LISA database that covers the whole Swedish population of individuals who are at least 16 years old and reside in Sweden at the end of each year.
 This longitudinal matched employer-employee database integrates information from registers held by various government authorities.
 We have data for the 1990-2010 interval but our analysis focuses on the 2001-10 interval since occupation information is not available prior to 2001.
-However, we draw on 1990-2000 data in constructing worker job histories.
+However, we draw on 1990-2000 data to construct worker job histories.